June 24, 2013

 What Does It Take to Make a Sustainable House?

-A stunning new book shows the way, proving that passive, super-insulated homes can be beautiful and responsible.
+A stunning new book proves that passive, super-insulated homes can be beautiful and responsible

 Textile House in Asse, Belgium

 Courtesy of Princeton Architectural Press

 Julie Torres Moskovitz, designer of the first certified passive house in New York City, has released a stunning new book, The Greenest Home.
 In this 200-page exploration she takes us on a tour of 18 superinsulated and passive homes from various locales throughout North America, Europe, and Japan.

 Another wonderful example shown by Moskovitz is the Textile House in Asse, Belgium.
 Designed by BLAF Architecten, the house’s first floor exterior is made of rubber while fabric created from glass fibers clads the second floor and gives the house its name.
 This home invites visitors to interact with it; they can draw on the exterior and play on public basketball court.
 Clearly, the design’s aim is to foster random interactions among neighbors.